 The more we know about plastics, the more we know that the best thing we can do for them is to carefully store and observe them.
 We know that they will deteriorate, and that we must get the most out of objects in the collection while we still can; display them, and teach their history.
 For example, Sellotape famously causes damage to paper and is often removed, but on this banner, it has been used as part of the lettering and therefore we must care for it and monitor the deterioration (yellowing, drying out), as we know that it will suffer over time.

 With that bleak prospect in mind we are very pleased to be able to get this banner on display for visitors to the 2020 Banner Exhibition, and despite our concerns and the concerns of our predecessors 30 years ago, this banner is in remarkably stable condition and is likely to remain so for at least another decade.

 Kloe specialises in object conservation and cares for the museum’s whole collection, including banners, furniture, ceramics and posters.

 Revamping a quarter of PHM’s main galleries, the majority of banners on display at the museum change annually.
-Visit 2020’s selection of historic and contemporary banners including the Grunwick strike banner, all specially conserved by the museum’s expert Conservation Team.
-The exhibition has been carefully curated to include a number of banners which reflect on past and present migration movements, exploring the many challenges and opportunities migration presents.
+The 2020’s selection of historic and contemporary banners including the Grunwick strike banner, were all specially conserved by the museum’s expert Conservation Team.
+The exhibition was carefully curated to include a number of banners which reflect on past and present migration movements, exploring the many challenges and opportunities migration presents.

 People’s History Museum is open seven days a week, from 10.00am to 5.00pm, Radical Lates are on the second Thursday each month, open until 8.00pm.
 The museum and its exhibitions are free to visit with a suggested donation of £5.
 Find out about visiting the museum, its full exhibition and events programme.
 To find out about visiting the museum, its full exhibition and events programme visit the home page.